-Is it possible to access YouTube in China?
-Whether you just want to watch YouTube videos or you need to upload YouTube videos while you’re in China, your biggest challenge is internet censorship.
-YouTube is blocked in China.
+Is it possible to watch YouTube in China in 2020?
+Whether you just want to stream YouTube videos or you need to upload videos while you’re in China, your biggest challenge is internet censorship.
+Unfortunately, YouTube is blocked in China.

 When it comes to being censored within China, YouTube is in good company.
 There are plenty of other apps and website such as Instagram, Facebook, Twitter and even WhatsApp in China that have been axed by the powers-that-be in Beijing.

 China has taken a particular dislike to anything having to do with Google.

 YouTube (which is owned by Google) is just one of many Google-related services blocked in China.
 In China you can’t access the Google homepage, use Google Docs or check your Gmail.

 Accessing YouTube in China is slightly different than most of these other websites for one reason: watching or uploading a video on YouTube takes a lot of bandwidth and high internet speeds.

 In this guide, we’re going to answer the following questions:

 - How to Watch YouTube in China?

 - How to Upload YouTube Videos in China?

 Use the navigation links above to jump to the answer to your specific question or continue scrolling to read more.